 Track daily inventory

-No one becomes an artist to immerse himself in monotonous organizational work.
+No one becomes an artist to immerse themselves in monotonous organizational work.
 However, if you are a professional artist, you must keep track of your inventory daily.
-As an example, you can take time each morning to assess and record your inventory levels.
+You can take time each morning to assess and record your inventory levels.
 Paints, brushes, drywall, and other materials — write down everything necessary.
-In special programs, you can specify this data.
+In specialized accounting or inventory management software, you can track this data.
 Check your inventory at the end of each day.
 Check the items you’ve used compared to your original stock level to see what needs replenishing.

 Prepare profit and loss statements